alittlemarket/alittlemarket.github.io/_posts/2016-01-20-deal-with-fast-sftp-transferts-using-php.md

 sys 0.16
 {% endhighlight %}

-So, the transfert with the PHP script is 10 times slower than the transfert with FileZilla client in same conditions (same destination server, same internet connection).
+I finally compared it to one done with [FileZilla](https://filezilla-project.org/) and it was completed in less than 2 seconds.

-I did another test by launching the same script on the EC2 instance where the script was planned to be runned once in production, and it was the same result, between 9 and 10 times slower than `sftp` command with ~10Mb File.
+I did another test by launching the same script on the EC2 instance where the upload was planned to be run in production but it gave substantially the same difference, between 9 and 10 times slower than the `sftp` command with ~10Mb File.

-I know that using SFTP protocol from PHP with PHP-SSH2 extension can have overhead compared to pure `sftp` command, because the extension uses the [libssh2](http://www.libssh2.org/) underlying library.
-So there are 3 layers :

-- the PHP userland
-- the PHP extension
-- and finally libssh2
+The transfer with the PHP script was about 10 times slower than ones with other SFTP clients in the same conditions (same destination server, same Internet connection).

+That performance was really unexpected since the extension is supposed to be a simple binding over a C implementation, and even if it has to convert PHP data structure to ones usable by libssh2, the overall duration seemed way too high.

-But 10 times slower is definitly too much.
-I could live with it, but as I'm a curious person and I've got the opportunity to ask to smart people about the problem like Rasmus, let's do it !
+I could live with it, but since I'm a curious person, I took the opportunity to ask our [smart friends at Etsy US](https://codeascraft.com/) about the problem and [Rasmus Lerdorf](https://en.wikipedia.org/wiki/Rasmus_Lerdorf) came to our rescue !

 #### Enter Sync / Async

-After investigations, it seems that the fact that libssh2 only supports synchronous transfers whereas command-line `sftp` will do async.
+After investigations, it appeared that libssh2 only supports synchronous transfers whereas command-line `sftp` does asynchronous ones.

-Synchronous transfert means that each packet (defined to 32KB by SFTP protocol) transfered over the network will have to wait for an ACK from the server, as explained by
-Daniel Stenberg (author of curl and libssh) [here](http://daniel.haxx.se/blog/2010/12/08/making-sftp-transfers-fast/).
+Synchronous transfer means that each SFTP packet (defined to 32KB by SFTP protocol) sent over the network will have to wait for an acknowledge message from the server, as explained by Daniel Stenberg (author of curl and libssh) [here](http://daniel.haxx.se/blog/2010/12/08/making-sftp-transfers-fast/).
-So it slow things down a lot because it has to wait for an ACK on each packet sent.
+So it slows things down a lot because it has to wait for an ACK on each packet sent rather than sending data in bulk.

-#### Solution
+#### Solutions

-The first possible solution was to launch a basic [exec](http://php.net/manual/fr/function.exec.php) from PHP to launch transfert via `sftp` command.
+Our first possible solution was to launch a basic [exec](http://php.net/manual/fr/function.exec.php) from PHP to launch transfert via `sftp` command.
+It felt inelegant to fork and authentication using keys without passphrase would have been mandatory.

-But before that, I've found [phpseclib](http://phpseclib.sourceforge.net/), which is a pure PHP reimplementation of some secure protocols, like SFTP !
+More research showed another way to go with the [phpseclib](http://phpseclib.sourceforge.net/), which is a pure PHP reimplementation of some secure protocols, including SFTP.
 I've setup the library locally and I've launched the same test as with PHP-SSH2 extension :